 A lot of cities are described as melting pots, but Oahu (and Hawaii in general) truly is a melting pot of cuisines.
 We have the influence of the Chinese, the Filipinos, the Japanese, the Koreans, the Polynesians, the Portuguese, the Puerto Ricans, the Okinawans and many more all coming together, bringing the best food from each culture and fusing it all into Hawaii’s own distinctive style.
 Mass immigration came about at the turn of the 19th century, where labourers from all over asia were brought to the islands by imperial powers to work on sugar and pineapple plantations.
 At the time, these were Hawaii’s main commodities and without mass immigration these industries would not have been able to prosper.

 The influence doesnt just stop at food, it also applies to pretty much everything we view as distinctively Hawaiian today.
-Hawaiian shirts were originally created by the owner of a clothing store selling Kimonos.
+Aloha shirts were originally created by the owner of a clothing store selling Kimonos.
 He wasn’t doing too well in sales so he decided to use the same material for shirts to appeal to the wider masses.
 An immigrant from Madeira, Portugal was actually credited for bringing the first Ukulele to the islands.
 A lot of the things that we see as ‘Hawaiian’ actually came from the immigrants that settled there.

 Because of all this, the food you find in Hawaii is some of the most interesting food you will ever eat.
 As always, the places below come to you through a combination of distilling reviews on tripadvisor, Food Network shows, Youtube food channels, Instagram and places I’ve tried and enjoyed before so you can save time and make the most of your visit!